Hidden Cameras, GPS Devices, and Audio Bugs in West Virginia: What Does the Law Say?

 - You have a jealous, possessive, or abusive significant other.
 GPS devices, audio bugs, and hidden cameras as well as apps for cellular devices and keyloggers for computers and tablets are used more and more in situations where someone feels the need to control or abuse their partner.
 These devices can create a dangerous situation for the victim.

 If you live in West Virginia and think that someone may be spying on you, take these precautionary steps:

-- Don’t talk about it with anyone.
+- Do not talk about it with anyone.
 You don’t know how many devices there are or where they’re hidden.
 Talking about it could alert the person who is spying on you.
-It’s important that you’re able to find the devices so that you may talk with the police and maybe even a lawyer to find out what you can do.
+It is important that you’re able to find the devices so that you may talk with the police and maybe even a lawyer to find out what you can do.